machinexa2/machinexa2.github.io/writeups/_posts/2020-09-19-audioedit.markdown

 Its the final step, setting visualization to sonogram and editing some other stuffs, i get the flag embedded in image.

 ![Random Column name](/writeups/assets/images/ctflearn_audioedit_flag.png)
+Also i used this resource constantly during exploiting SQLi: [SQL Wiki](https://sqlwiki.netspi.com/)

 # Takeaway